 If you're at home:

-If you're in the forest:
+If you're in a street/wood:

 - Don’t seek refuge in caves or wells.

-If you’re in a car:
+If you’re in a car and cannot drive away:

-Isolated houses or those surrounded by woodland:
+Isolated houses or houses surrounded by woodland:

-- Keep approach paths clear and accessible for emergency vehicles.
+- Keep approach paths clear and accessible for emergency vehicles..

-- There must be a buffer zone of at least 25 metres around the urbanisation.
-This buffer zone must have the same characteristics as the buffer zones around isolated houses.
-The interior plots on the estate must be cleaned in line with the same criteria.
-This responsibility lies with the owners of the estate, so in the case of non-compliance, contact the estate management to let them know that this needs to be remedied.
+- There has to be a minimum 25-metre buffer zone around the housing development.
+This buffer zone must have the same features as the buffer zones around isolated houses.
+The housing development’s interior land plots must be kept clean under the same criteria.
+This responsibility falls on the shoulders of the development’s house owners, so you will need to ask the administrators to rectify any non-compliance.